 AdventHealth University currently cannot enroll students who are residents of the following states/districts into the MSN Family Nurse Practitioner track: Arizona, Indiana, Kansas, Louisiana, Nebraska, New Mexico, New York, Pennsylvania, South Carolina, Tennessee, Wisconsin.

-AdventHealth University currently cannot enroll students who are residents of the following states/districts into the MSN Administration & Leadership and MSN Education tracks: Tennessee.
+AdventHealth University currently cannot enroll students who are residents of the following states/districts into the MSN Administration & Leadership and MSN Education tracks: Arizona and Tennessee.

 Prospective students are highly encouraged to visit their state board’s website for the most updated and accurate information.
 Note that licensure eligibility determinations are ultimately determined by the appropriate state board that issues the credential to practice.

 If you are unsure whether you are eligible for the MSN program based on your state of residence, please Schedule a Call with our Admissions Coordinator.

 Full course descriptions and detailed curriculum information are available via our Academic Catalog.

 This Student Handbook is essential to your understanding of the University’s and Department of Nursing’s expectations of you as a student and provides you with a structure for success in our online learning environment.
 If you have any questions about the policies and procedures listed, please contact the Vice Chair for Online Nursing at (407) 303-8769.